omerwase/SDC-Behavioral-Cloning/writeup_report.md

    9. Dense layer: 320 outputs, no activation
   10. Dense layer: 64 outputs, no activation
   11. Dense layer: 16 outputs, no activation
-  12. Dense layer: 1 output, no activation
+  12. Dense layer: 1 output, no activation, final layer with predicted steering angle

 #### 3. Creation of the Training Set & Training Process